-The Company had on 6 May 2020 announced the non-issuance of the sustainability report under Rule 711A of SGX-ST Listing Manual for the financial year.
+The Company had on 10 May 2022 announced the non-issuance of the sustainability report under Rule 711A of SGX-ST Listing Manual for the financial year.

 The key rationale for sustainability reporting is to provide stakeholders a holistic view of the impacts and performance of the Company's business and operations, in the aspects of environment, social and governance.
-The Company has completed the disposal of its business and business assets on 3 January 2020.
+The Company had completed the disposal of its business and business assets on 3 January 2020.